| Photo by Jim Tracy |

 Edom is going to be robbed and plucked and picked, but God won’t leave leftovers like thieves and harvesters would.

-10 For thy violence against thy brother Jacob shame shall cover thee, and thou shalt be cut off forever.
+10 Because of the violence you committed against your brother Jacob shame will cover you, and you will be destroyed forever.

-“The day of the Lord” is the Day of Judgment.
+“The day of the I Am” is the Day of Judgment.
 “God is coming to judge all the ungodly nations, and guess what Edom?
 How you have treated Israel and Judah is how you will be treated.”

 Edom had sown evil and violence and now they were fixing to reap evil and violence.

-17 But upon mount Zion shall be deliverance, and there shall be holiness; and the house of Jacob shall possess their possessions.
+17 But upon mount Zion shall be deliverance, and it will be a holy place.
+The house of Jacob shall return to claim their possessions.

-18 And the house of Jacob shall be a fire, and the house of Joseph a flame, and the house of Esau for stubble, and they shall kindle in them, and devour them; and there shall not be any remaining of the house of Esau; for the LORD hath spoken it.
+18 And the house of Jacob shall be a fire, and the house of Joseph a flame, and the house of Esau like (dried out) stubble, and Jacob's decedents will burn Esau up and devour them; and there shall not be any left of the house of Esau; for the I Am has spoken it.

 Judah, under the leadership of the Maccabees, conquered what was left of the descendants of Edom in 163BC and 125BC forcing them to convert to Judaism and incorporating them into the nation Judah.

-19 And they of the south shall possess the mount of Esau; and they of the plain the Philistines: and they shall possess the fields of Ephraim, and the fields of Samaria: and Benjamin shall possess Gilead.
+19 Those in Judah from the south will possess the mountain of Esau; and those in the plains of Judah (will possess) the Philistines (land): and they shall possess the fields of Ephraim, and the fields of Samaria: and Benjamin shall possess Gilead.

-20 And the captivity of this host of the children of Israel shall possess that of the Canaanites, even unto Zarephath; and the captivity of Jerusalem, which is in Sepharad, shall possess the cities of the south.
+20 And the exiles of the children of Israel will possess the land the Canaanites, even unto Zarephath; and the exiles from Jerusalem, who are in Sepharad, shall possess the cities of the south.

-21 And saviors shall come up on mount Zion to judge the mount of Esau; and the kingdom shall be the LORD’s.
+21 And warriors will come up from mount Zion to judge the mount of Esau; and the kingdom shall be the I Am’s.

 Judah will become a leading nation again while Edom will be destroyed and disappear from the earth.